bnx-knowx/Metacrafers_EVM_Advance_Final_Assessment_code-/Module1/Readme.md

 Shakeholders can withdraw their token after the vesting period.

 ### Follow Bellow stpes to setup the project
-Install next.js in your locally machine. npx create-next-app@latest
+Install next.js in your locally machine. using ```npm i -g create-next-app```
+- npx create-next-app@latest
+- give a project name for me its vesting_app
 - Would you like to use TypeScript with this project?
 Yes
 - Would you like to use ESLint with this project? yes
 - Would you like to use Tailwind CSS with this project? »yes